 - Cooking with the lid entirely on will likely result in quite a soggy granola as it won’t allow moisture to escape.
-It should still cookout to be just fine just expect it to be a bit moist.
+It should still cook to be fine; just expect it to be a bit moist.

 - Make sure the slow cooker granola is completely cooled before you place it in an airtight container.
 If you store it hot, then it is likely to steam and go soggy.
 It may also develop mold due to the increase in moisture.